Andrew L. Urban.

 But they may be very soon; an appeal hearing (before three judges) is scheduled for late February in which Folbigg’s lawyers are expected to present compelling new medical evidence that undermines the conviction.
 It will also address what are seen as shortcomings in the administrative enquiry conducted last year by former Chief Judge of the District Court, the Hon Reginald Blanch AM QC, concluding that “the investigations of the Inquiry have … produced evidence that reinforces Ms Folbigg’s guilt”

-Well, maybe not …. the much publicised Folbigg diary entries, presented by the prosecution as its best evidence, and relied upon by Blanch, are capable of different and innocent meaning – if seen in their proper context.
+Well, maybe not …. the much publicised Folbigg diary entries, presented by the prosecution as its best evidence, and relied upon by Blanch, are capable of different and innocent meaning – if seen in their proper context, according to her defenders.

 Then there is Robert Farquharson, whose 2012 appeal failed – but 2021 may bring him an unexpected gift, thanks to an important new book, Road to Damnation, in which Chris Brook takes the reader on a gripping journey to the darkest reaches of human experience – the drowning of three children – when it intersects with the law.
 Brook places the case of Robert Farquharson – their father – at the interface between law, science, society and psychology.
 (See our coverage of Road to Damnation)

 Farquharson claims he blacked out after a coughing fit and lost control of the car, which veered off the road into a dam and sank.
 He escaped but could not save his sons.
 The prosecution claimed he drowned his sons deliberately, by driving into the dam.